Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 Sci-Fi Romance: The relationship is set in the future or a reality with futuristic/scientifically plausible elements, and influenced by it.
 THis can include aliens.

-Examples: Elements: Arrival, Jupiter Ascending, Eternal Sunshine of the Spotless Mind
+Examples: Elements: Arrival, Jupiter Ascending, Eternal Sunshine of the Spotless Mind, About Time, The Fountain

 Space Western: The story details exploring new, sparsely populated frontiers

-Examples: Cowboy Bebop, Battlestar Galactica, The Martian Chronicles, Westworld
+Examples: Cowboy Bebop, Battlestar Galactica, The Martian Chronicles, Westworld, Star Wars, Outland, Serenity

 YA Sci-Fi: Coming of age experiences are told against - and influenced by - a futuristic and/or plausibly altered reality.

-Examples: The 5th Wave, The Hunger Games, Divergent
+Examples: The 5th Wave, The Hunger Games, Divergent, Ready Player One, Ender's Game

 Thriller Subgenres